The Three Degrees: 1980s

-1990s onwards
+1990s–present

-In December 1989, Cynthia Garrison replaced Wallace forming the longest running line-up of the group.
+In December 1989, Cynthia Garrison replaced Victoria Wallace forming the longest running line-up of the group.
 In 1993, they were asked to record a new version of "When Will I See You Again" with Thomas Anders (of Modern Talking).
 He supplied three tracks for their album Out of the Past Into the Future, marking their return to Ariola Records and their most successful album for 15 years, Two further singles were released from the album, the re-recording of "Dirty Ol' Man" and new song "Hurry Hurry".
 In 1993 they released a new best of album, Best & New Hits: When Will I See You Again, which included 5 re-recorded hits and 5 cover songs.
 A seasonal album, Christmas With The Three Degrees, was also recorded in 1998.
-This album included a cover of Wham's "Last Christmas", which was released as a remixed dance single which gave the group their 15th (and final) UK top 60 single, reaching number 54.
+This album included a cover of Wham!'s "Last Christmas", which was released as a remixed dance single which gave the group their 15th (and final) UK top 60 single, reaching number 54.

 Scott, Holiday and Garrison continued to tour.
 They made their first US TV appearance in over 20 years in 2003 on the PBS show, Rhythm, Love, and Soul with Aretha Franklin, Lou Rawls and Mary Wilson.
-They were also part of the 'Best Disco In Town 2004 Tour' with The Pointer Sisters, Chic, The Emotions, and Evelyn "Champagne" King.
+They were also part of the 'Best Disco In Town 2004 Tour' with the Pointer Sisters, Chic, the Emotions, and Evelyn "Champagne" King.
 They also took part in the 2007 'Best Disco In Town' tour of the United Kingdom in May 2007.

 In 2008, the group released the album Helen, Valerie, Cynthia: The Greatest Hits, which included completely new recordings of the group's biggest hits and some fan favourites.

-The group, together with founder member Fayette Pinkney, received various honours during 2007 and 2008, through BEMA (The Black Entertainment and Music Association) and the City of Philadelphia for their contribution to music over five decades, creating, for the first time, The Four Degrees.
+The group, together with Pinkney, received various honours during 2007 and 2008, through BEMA (The Black Entertainment and Music Association) and the City of Philadelphia for their contribution to music over five decades, creating, for the first time, The Four Degrees.

-Fayette Pinkney died on June 27, 2009, in Lansdale Hospital, Pennsylvania, after a short illness at the age of 61.
-Her 1979 solo album, One Degree, was released on CD shortly after her death.
+Pinkney died on June 27, 2009, in a hospital in Lansdale, Pennsylvania, after a short illness at the age of 61.
+Her 1979 solo album, One Degree, was re-released on CD shortly after her death.

 In 2009, the group released their first studio album in over ten years, Undercover 2009.
 It contained a selection of eight cover versions of classic songs by ABBA, Stevie Wonder, Paul Simon and Bee Gees.
 The following year they released a new single "Holding Back".

-In January 2011, Freddie Pool replaced Cynthia Garrison, who was suffering from Piriformis syndrome.
+In January 2011, Freddi Poole replaced Cynthia Garrison who was suffering from Piriformis syndrome.

-In 2016, the Three degrees released their first studio album with member Freddie Pool entitled Strategy: Our Tribute To Philadelphia, through Cherry Red Records.
+In 2016, the Three Degrees released their first studio album with member Freddi Poole entitled Strategy: Our Tribute To Philadelphia, through Cherry Red Records.

-The Holiday/Scott/Garrison version of The Three Degrees was the longest running formation of the group (1989–2010).